 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 Enterprise accounting uses a flow of economic resources measurement focus.
-With this measurement focus, all assets and deferred outflows of resources and all liabilities and deferred inflows of resources are included on the statement of net position.
-The difference between total assets and deferred outflows of resources and total liabilities and deferred inflows of resources is defined as net position.
-The statement of revenues, expenses and changes in fund net position present increases (i.e., revenues) and decreases (i.e., expenses) in net position.
+With this measurement focus, all assets and all liabilities are included on the statement of net position.
+The difference between total assets and liabilities is defined as net position.
+The statement of revenues, expenses and changes in fund net position present increases (i.e., revenues) and decreases (i.e., expenses) in total net position.